yinzheng-zhong/TFGen/README.rst

 **How to use**

 First we need to get the observable event classes.
-Better save this for future use, as the change of the event classes will change the generated feature.
+Better save this for future use, as the change of the event classes or the change of the order of event classes will change the generated feature.
 The parameter will be an array or a list of attributes.
 Check release `v0.2.1 <https://github.com/yinzheng-zhong/TFGen/releases/tag/v0.2.1>`_ for datasets we will use below.

 .. code-block:: python